shrutiujlan/Data-Visualization-Portfolio/dataviz2.md

 The heat map offers a different perspective by focusing on the intensity of debt levels across countries and time periods.
 It allows for a quick assessment of which countries have consistently high or low debt-to-GDP ratios over the years.
 The use of a color gradient makes it easy to spot trends and outliers, providing a comprehensive overview of the dataset.

 ### Line Chart (Part 3)
 I chose the line chart illustrates trends in debt-to-GDP ratios over time for European Countries Greece, Belgium, and Ireland over the period from 1995 to 2019.
 Greece (blue line) shows a significant increase, especially during the financial crisis around 2010, reflecting severe economic challenges and bailout measures.
 Italy (orange line) maintains a relatively high ratio with fluctuations, indicating persistent economic struggles.
 In contrast, Germany (pink line) has a lower and declining ratio post-2010, showcasing strong economic performance and effective fiscal policies.I chose this visualization as it highlights trends, peaks, and troughs, allowing for a detailed examination of each country's fiscal trajectory.
-It is especially useful for identifying long-term patterns and the impact of economic events, making it the best choice for analyzing trends in debt-to-GDP ratios.
+It is especially useful for identifying long-term patterns and the impact of economic events, making it the best choice for analyzing trends in debt-to-GDP ratios.I chose distinct colors (Blue, Pink, Orange) to enhance clarity and help convey the data's story by visually distinguishing between different countries and trends.
 Each visualization method has its strengths and limitations.
-The bar chart is excellent for static comparisons, the line chart excels at showing trends over time, and the heat map provides a broad overview of changes across multiple dimensions.
+The bar chart is great for static comparisons, the line chart excels at showing trends over time, and the heat map provides a broad overview of changes across multiple dimensions.